dev-shara/alx-system_engineering-devops/0x00-shell_basics/README.md

-command to display the content of a directory
+script that changes the working directory to the user’s home directory.